sival19/webtech/lec02/Readme.md

 ## Before Exercises:

 Before the exercise, if you want to work with jQuery, you need to add it to your HTML file.
-There are several ways of doing this, including downloading the js file in the [official web page](https://jquery.com/).
+There are several ways of doing this, including downloading the js file from the [official web page](https://jquery.com/).
 You can also link a jQuery file already provided in a [server](https://code.jquery.com/) (in this case, use *minified* version).

 We are going to use a docker image for the exercises.